The Country’s National University is proud to announce its new Vice-Chancellor; he is Dr. Ganeshwar Chand.

 Dr. Ganeshwar Chand, better known as Ganesh Chand, is a Fijian academic and former politician of Indian descent.
 He is a founder of the University of Fiji and serves as a trustee of the Fiji Institute of Applied Studies and as editor of Fijian Studies: A Journal of Contemporary Fiji.

-He was a member of Fiji Labour Party (FLP) in the parliamentary elections of 1999 and 2001.
+He was a member of the Fiji Labour Party (FLP) in the parliamentary elections of 1999 and 2001.
 He was also Minister for National Planning, Local Government, Housing and Environment in 1999-2000.

 He was described by Professor Wadan Narsey, his teacher at USP, as “A rare academic entrepreneur” (ed.
 In FT 12/10/2017)

 Dr. Ganesh Chand has been centrally involved in the establishment of two universities – Fiji National University (FNU) and the University of Fiji.
 He served as the Vice-Chancellor of FNU for 5 years.
-He also served as the Director of Fiji Institute of Technology.
+He also served as the Director of the Fiji Institute of Technology.
 He has also offered advice on the establishment of SINU.

 Ganesh has also been the driving force behind the establishment of two academic journals, one extremely successful (Fijian Studies) and the other a recently established one (Pacific Journal of Education).